Skip to Content

 PFAS tend to break down extremely slowly in the environment and can build up in people, animals, and the environment over time.
 PFAS have been found in water, air, and soil across the nation and around the globe.
 Because of this, PFAS can end up in the water sources that communities rely on for drinking water.
 Scientific studies show links between certain levels of PFAS exposure and harmful health effects in humans and animals.
 To see additional FAQs about PFAS click here.

-Our proactive monitoring
+Our monitoring program

 We have been monitoring for PFAS since 2013.
 PFAS compounds have not been detected in the treated drinking water.